openharmony/docs/en/application-dev/reference/apis/js-apis-vibrator.md

 stop(stopMode: VibratorStopMode, callback?: AsyncCallback&lt;void&gt;): void;

 Stops the vibration based on the specified **stopMode**.
-This method uses a callback to return the execution result.
+This method uses an asynchronous callback to return the execution result.
 If the specified **stopMode** is different from the mode used to trigger the vibration, this method fails to be called.

 - Parameters
   | Name| Type| Mandatory| Description|